Real or not? Paul Goldschmidt for MVP, Bryce Harper knocks cover off ball

 Odubel Herrera also hates singles

 About a week ago, there were rumors the Phillies might send the 2016 All-Star to the minors.
 He was hitting .218 at the end of May, with a lowly .262 OBP, as his chase rate was among the worst in the majors at over 40 percent.
 Remember the player who drew 23 walks last April?
-That approach had been completely lost and Herrera was basically getting himself out.
+That approach had been completely lost, and Herrera was basically getting himself out.

 After getting a day off, look what's he done in June: